|

 WHAT TO DO IN THE YORKSHIRE DALES

 1. Outdoor Activities.
 Walking, cycling, nature study (birding, wild flowers, and geology), leisurely motoring, horseback riding, caving, angling, golf and viewing gardens are all outdoor interests that can be fully indulged in the Dales.
 One of the marvelous things about the Dales is the sheer number of walks sponsored by the National Park and many other organizations.
 If you are not familiar with reading Ordinance Survey maps but want to experience the beautiful riverside and moor walking that abounds in the Dales, you can always find a group to join.
 You can find lists of sponsored walks at the National Park Centers (the local one is in Reeth) and in the Darlington & Stockton Times (published every Friday and available from the two newsagents in Reeth) in its What's On listings.
-For a sampling of local walks with beautiful photographs, please go to the Dales and Vales website (Dales and Vales).
+For a sampling of local walks with beautiful photographs, please go to the where2walk website (where2walk).
+The Dales Bike Centre in Fremington, between Reeth and Grinton, has bikes for rent (Dales Bike Centre).
 If you want to see a Yorkshire farm first hand, a visit to Hazel Brow Farm in Low Row is highly recommended, especially for families with younger children (Hazel Brow Farm).
+For information about the flora and fauna found in Swaledale, the Yorkshire Dales National Park has a very informative website (www.natureinthedales.org).

 2. Visiting Sites of Historical Interest .
 Within Swaledale itself, an iron age hill fort and earthworks (Maiden Castle), medieval lynchets (cultivation terraces), nineteenth century lead mines and well preserved vernacular architecture stretching back over the past four centuries are all reachable by easy walking.
+For those with an interest in the history of Swaledale, the Swaledale & Arkengarthdale Archaeology Group has a very informative website (SWAAG).
+Also, the outofoblivion website has a great deal of information about the archaeology and history of Swaledale and the rest of the Yorkshire Dales National Park (Outofoblivion).
+For an overview of hill forts in the Yorkshire Dales and the rest of the British Isles, visit the searchable Hillfort Atlas (Hillfort Atlas).
 Within an hour and a half drive are

 the ruins of at least four significant abbies (Easby, Fountains, Jervaulx and Rievaulx)